GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 ### Known Bugs
 #### OPEN
--   Open Weather - Current time displays a negative value before 12pm
--   Delete Project modal still opens after the initial user warning if there are no custom projects to delete
 -   User needs to be logged in to view the Library menu on mobile devices.
 This isn't necessarily a bug as it is a design issue with the concept version of this app.
 In a production version a user wouldn't be able to view any Libraries unless they are logged in.
 For conceptual purposes, we show the Libraries even though a user may not have "logged in".
 -   EFFICIENCY MARKER: [script.js:removeWidgetID] The code for deleting a project or removing a dashboard panel from the local storage array should be made into arrow function(s) if possible
--   The instructions/confirmation messages on the Add Project modal do not work correctly: 1) After the first custom project is saved via Add Project 2) When a user creates another project without closing the Add Project modal
 -   The arrow pointer on the weather widget doesn't line up correctly when the user hovers the cog instruction line in the top nav.
--   Percent Complete, CPI, and SV fields on Project Add modal should be validate for acceptable value range; increment (increase/decrease) buttons are very small
+-   Percent Complete, CPI, and SV fields on Project Add modal should be validated for acceptable value range; increment (increase/decrease) buttons are very small
 -   Increment buttons should not display on Zipcode input field on Open Weather widget settings modal
 -   Library Buttons:
     -   The button icon and button text do not :hover simultaneously
+-   Log Out modal does not close when user confirms to delete the username
+    -   Tried $("#logOutPanel").modal("hide") and researching on internet, but keep getting "...not a function" errors
+-   Toastr notifcations shift when the user closes the modal that triggered the Toastr; issue with modal, the scrollbar pushes the Toastr div when modal is dismissed
+-   The instructions/confirmation messages on the Add Project modal do not work correctly: 1) When a user creates another project without closing the Add Project modal

+#### FIXED
+-   Library Buttons:
     -   A black box appears when a user clicks a library button (also occures in Delete Project modal).
 Need to adjust Bootstrap styles for buttons.
+        -   FIX: Adjusted Bootstrap style for button:focus
+-   The instructions/confirmation messages on the Add Project modal do not work correctly: 1) After the first custom project is saved via Add Project
+    -   FIX: Changed function clearProjectFormAlerts() and saveProjectDataModal to clear and display messages in the correct sequence
--   Delete Project modal does not close when user confirms to delete a project
+-   Delete Project modal still opens after the initial user warning if there are no custom projects to delete
-    -   Tried $("#logOutPanel").modal("hide") and researching on internet, but keep getting "...not a function" errors
--   Toastr notifcations shift when the user closes the modal that triggered the Toastr

-#### FIXED
+    -   FIX: Changed the if statement in function createDeleteProjectList()
+-   Open Weather - Current time displays a negative value before 12pm
+    -   FIX: Fixed code in Unix_timestamp function
 -   BLOCKER: When deleting a project or removing a dashboard panel the local storage array isn't being updated correctly resulting in erroneous library, dashboard, and delete projects functionality when refreshing the browser.
     -   FIX: Recorded the routine that removes widget IDs from local storage; created a common function in script.js to handle removing IDs
 -   When adding a project or widget to the dashboard while in the Dark Dashboard Scheme, the added panel is not styled correctly.